We Came as Romans: All Is Beautiful... Because We're Doomed (2025–present)

 On April 17, 2025, the band released their first single called "Bad Luck" for their upcoming album.

 On May 24, 2025, the band released "No Rest For the Dreamer" as their second single for their upcoming album.

 On July 9, 2025, the band released another single, "Culture Wound", while officially announcing their seventh album called All Is Beautiful...
 Because We're Doomed which released on August 22, 2025.
+In August 2025, the band were confirmed to be performing at the Hellfest music festival being held in Clisson in June 2026.

 Musical style

-We Came as Romans' musical style has been primarily described as post-hardcore and metalcore.
+We Came as Romans' musical style has been primarily described as post-hardcore, metalcore, and screamo.
 Their songs regularly include melodic passages with orchestral instrumentation, such as violin and keyboard ballads.
-They have also been described as a mix between hardcore and screamo.

-The band's lyrics feature an "overall theme of positivity" discussing topics such as purpose, hope, brotherhood and morality.
-Their self-titled 2015 album marked a noticeable shift in style to a more radio-friendly sound, showing the band "grow out of their heavier metalcore roots and move towards a more alternative metal, melodic direction," embracing a "more mature" sound.
+The band's lyrics feature an "overall theme of positivity" discussing topics such as purpose, hope, brotherhood, and morality.
+Their self-titled 2015 album marked a noticeable shift in style to a more radio-friendly sound, showing the band "grow out of their heavier metalcore roots and move towards a more alternative metal, melodic direction", embracing a "more mature" sound.